 - Mobile-responsive design

-- Fast page load speed
+- Fast page load speed, passing Core Web Vitals

 - Schema markup where applicable

-Measuring On-Page SEO Success
+Monitoring On-Page SEO Performance

 Track these metrics to evaluate on-page optimization effectiveness: